Quickstart guide to Orchidea

 Creating proposals

-When commenting, try to add more value to the proposal and share your views as clearly as possible so that others can further develop the proposal based on your comments as well.
+When commenting, try to add value to the proposal and make your point as apprehensible as possible.

 1. Click on the comment field below the idea.